EricR/to_gist/README.md

 Reads STDIN, creates a new gist, and copies the URL to your clipboard.
-This bash script runs in the context of your current shell and uses bash history to figure out which commands were executed previously in the pipe chain before togist was executed.
+This bash script runs in the context of your current shell and uses bash history to figure out which commands were executed previously in the pipe chain before to\_gist was executed.
 This is kind of like metaprogramming in bash.
+For reals.

 ## Dependencies
 * GITHUB\_TOKEN environment variable (see [here](https://help.github.com/articles/creating-an-access-token-for-command-line-use/))